yizhizoe/load_test_v2/README.md

 cdk deploy LoadTestDDBStack
 ```
 2. In Systems Manager, verify that the instances in ASG are listed in 'Managed Instances'.
+3. Update 'Provisioned capacity' of DynamoDB table.
+This can take some time if the desired capacity is very high.
-3. Scale the ASG to desired number of instances by changing the 'desired capacity'.
+4. Scale the ASG to desired number of instances by changing the 'desired capacity'.
-4. Run initial setup for ycsb testing for both ASG using Systems Manager Run Command.
+5. Run initial setup for ycsb testing for both ASG using Systems Manager Run Command.

 ```
 Note: replace Access Key and Secret Key with your own AKSK.